The International Steam Pages

 As always Wikipedia is worth a look but when I checked this page http://en.wikipedia.org/wiki/List_of_railway_museums it had far fewer entries in my areas than are on these pages.

-This page covers railway museums in the Americas, either scroll down the page or click on a continent for a further menu.
+This page covers railway museums in Asia, either scroll down the page or click on a continent for a further menu.

 Africa